 - Requirements: U-Pack rentals are short-term; you cannot keep the trailer or ReloCube at your residence for several months while packing.
 U-Pack won’t ship flammable, perishable, or poisonous materials.
 It also recommends that you do not pack family photos, heirlooms, or antiques in its trailers, as rentals only include standard liability coverage.

 - Driving limits: Since U-Pack will drive the vehicle, there aren’t typical limits on daily mileage or trip distance.
-U-Pack offers its services throughout the U.S., as well as to Canada and Mexico.
+U-Pack offers its services throughout the U.S., as well as to Canada and Puerto Rico.

-- Rates: U-Pack charges based on how much space you use, not the size of the trailer.
+- Rates: U-Pack charges are based on how much space you use, not the size of the trailer.
 You can request a free quote on the UPack website before booking.
 Payment is due after loading when you know your exact linear footage.
-There’s no down-payment or deposit.
+There’s no down payment or deposit.
 U-Pack offers a $50 military discount.